vkurko/calendar/packages/list/README.md

 - Type `object`
 - Default `undefined`

-Defines custom buttons that can be used in the headerToolbar/footerToolbar.
+Defines custom buttons that can be used in the headerToolbar.

 Specify a hash of custom buttons.
 Then reference them from the headerToolbar setting.
 Like this: